What is Laser Metal Fusion?

 Find out more about laser metal fusion

 Laser metal fusion is providing designers with extra degrees of freedom for producing components that were once thought impossible to make.
 This exciting development is revolutionising many industrial sectors, and it is clear there are many new developments in the pipeline.
-To discover more about how fiber lasers are making a difference, please contact us, we are excited about meeting you.
+To discover more about how fiber lasers are making a difference, please complete our contact form or call us on +44(0)1489 779696, we are excited about meeting you.

 REGISTER FOR UPDATES